abelcallejo/wordpress-environment/README.md

 ## Installation

-Installing the W18T library can be done in 3 different ways.
-Simply choose the one that fits best to your needs.
+Installing the W18T library can be done in 3 different methods.
+Select the one that suits you best.

 ### Method A